filterpaper/qmk_userspace/readme.md

 ```

 ## Compiling for OLED display
 The following compile options will build firmwares with RGB matrix, pet animation on primary OLED with status icons on the secondary.
 Animation are key stroke driven by `tap_timer` as default.
-To use WPM (at the expense of space), add the `-e WPM_ENABLE=yes` option:
+To use WPM (at the expense of size), add `-e WPM_ENABLE=yes` to the compile option:
 ### Bongocat
 Build and flash each side with the corresponding options for left and right aligned Bongocat:
 ```